 - Low Interest Rates: based on market rates, not on applicant’s Credit Scores

 - Manual Underwriting: The Program utilizes a hands-on approach to underwriting and approval opposed to automated decision-making tools.

 - Growing National Network of Approved Lenders: Our network of approved lenders includes national companies and local banks to suit your needs.
 Our Lenders have also been trained on the unique circumstances of Native homeownership.

-- Section 184 Upfront Loan Guarantee Fee and Annual Mortgage Insurance: A one-time 1.5% up front guarantee fee is paid at closing and can be financed into the loan.
-In addition, loans with a loan to value of 78% or greater will be subject to an annual .25% mortgage insurance premium.
+- Section 184 Upfront Loan Guarantee Fee: A one-time 1% up front guarantee fee is paid at closing and can be financed into the loan.
+For loans closed on or after July 1, 2023, there is no Annual Loan Guarantee Fee.

 - Protection from predatory lending: Our Program monitors the fees our approved lenders can charge Native borrowers.
 Section 184 loans cannot be used for Adjustable Rate Mortgages (ARMs).

 - Knowledgeable Staff: Our staff understands the unique circumstances associated with lending on Native Lands and we work with borrowers to achieve home ownership and to avoid default and foreclosure.